lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Find the image of the galaxy in the ``r`` band
 ======================================================

 1.1.
-Check the “Use Image Search (ObsTAP)” box below “LSST DP0.2 DC2 Tables”.
-Under “Enter Constraints”, unselect the box to the left of "Observation Type and Source" and “Location”.
+Click "DP0.2 Images".

 1.2 In "Calibration Level" under "Observation Type and Source", check the box "3".

 1.3.
 In the table on the right, under “Output Column Selection and Constraints”, search for “lsst_tract” and enter “=3828” in the “constraints” column.

 1.4.
-Enter the galaxy's right ascension and declination, 3h46m56.21s, -36d05m27.7s, in "Coords or Onj.
-Name" under "Location".
+Enter the galaxy's right ascension and declination, 3h46m56.21s, -36d05m27.7s, in "Coordinates or Object Name" under "Location".

 1.5.
 Click “Search” at the lower left.